ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 To allow one segment to communicate with only one other segment, use the `New-InformationBarrierPolicy` cmdlet with the SegmentsAllowed parameter.

-Keep in mind that by default, your information barrier policies are inactive until they are explicitly set to active status and applied.
-After you have defined your policies, proceed to the next section.

 #### Contoso's example: Allow Research to communicate only with HR

 To allow Research to communicate with HR only, Contoso uses the following cmdlet: